 6. Choose Energy-Saving Products

 How many light bulbs does it take to save energy in the office or in your rental properties?
 Only one, although more would be better.
-When you’re choosing new appliances or other products such as light bulbs, determine the more cost-effective ways to save energy.
-According the The Guardian, if customers are prepared to pay a higher cost up-front, they will see a return on their investment within the first couple of years.
+When you're choosing new appliances or other products such as light bulbs, determine the more cost-effective ways to save energy.
+According to The Guardian, if customers are prepared to pay a higher cost up-front, they will see a return on their investment within the first couple of years.